buttermarkets/cfm-v1/README.md

 - [x] Structure comments in FIXME/TODO
 - [x] What to do about INVALID?
     - [ ] Build some docs
+    - [ ] Make test scenarios or script simulations for these cases
 - [x] Finish oracle integration & prepareQuestion
     - [x] Create template in Reality
         - 3 placeholders: "What will be the %s of %s?"